yih5025/yih5025/README.md

 ---

 ## 🌱 Mission
-> "I strive to create data-driven solutions that truly solve problems, ensuring technology is both accessible and impactful for everyday life."
+> "I aim to use diverse data sources to build practical services that truly solve real-world problems and help people."

-**Currently**, I’m focused on building robust data pipelines and cost-efficient solutions, blending cloud services (AWS) and on-premise (Raspberry Pi clusters) to deliver end-to-end systems.
-My goal is to bridge the gap between complex data engineering and practical user needs, so everyone can benefit from cutting-edge technology.
+Currently, I want to develop a platform that makes it easy for anyone to collect and handle complex data, bridging the gap between raw information and real-life solutions.
+I hope to focus on accessible data engineering that benefits people’s daily needs without being overly complicated.

 ---